gestalt-config/gestalt/README.md

   List<Host> hosts = gestalt.getConfig("db.hosts", Collections.emptyList(),
     new TypeCapture<List<Host>>() {});
 ```
 With kotlin this is made easier with the inline reified methods that automatically capture the type for you based on return type.
+If nothing is found it will throw a GestaltException unless the type is nullable, then it will return null.
 ```kotlin
   data class HttpPool(
     var maxTotal: Short = 0,